-A Federal Perkins Loan is a low-interest (5 percent) loan for both undergraduate and graduate students with financial need.
-Your school is your lender; the loan is made with government funds, and your school contributes a share.
-You must repay this loan to your school.
+A Federal Perkins Loan is a low-interest loan for both undergraduate and graduate students.
+The interest rate for a Perkins loan is 5%.
+Your school is the lender.
+The loan is made with government funds, and your school contributes a share.
+Repay Perkins loans to your school.

-No, you’re not charged any fees to take out the loan.
-But, if you skip a payment, make a payment late, or make less than a full payment, you might have to pay a late charge.
-If you continue not making payments as required, you might have to pay collection costs as well.
+No, there are no fees to take out loans.
+If you skip a payment, make a late payment, or make less than a full payment, you will be charged a fee.
+If you continuously avoid payments, you will pay collection costs on top of your fees.

-Your school will either pay you directly (usually by check) or credit your account.
-Generally, you’ll receive the loan in at least two payments during the academic year.
+Your school will either pay you directly by check, or credit your account.
+You will receive the loan in at least two payments throughout the academic year.

 Yes.
-Your school must notify you in writing whenever it credits your account with your Perkins Loan funds.
-The school must send you this notification no earlier than 30 days before, and no later than 30 days after, the school credits your account.
-You may cancel all or a portion of your loan if you inform your school you wish to do so within 14 days after the date your school sends you this notice, or by the first day of the payment period, whichever is later.
-(Your school can tell you the first day of your payment period.)
-If you receive Perkins Loan funds directly by check, you may refuse the funds by returning the check.
+Your school must notify you in writing whenever your account is credited.
+Your school has to notify you no earlier than 30 days before, and no later than 30 days after your account is credited.
+You can cancel all or a portion of your loan within 14 days after you’ve received the notification, or by the first day of the payment period (whichever is later).
+To refuse funds made directly by check, return the check.

-If you’re attending school at least half time, you have nine months after you graduate, leave school, or drop below half time status before you must begin repayment (you might have longer than nine months if you’re on active duty with the military).
-This period of time is called a grace period.
-If you’re attending less than half time, check with your financial aid administrator to determine your grace period.
+If you’re attending school at least half time, you have a nine month grace period before you have to pay.
+The grace period begins right after you graduate, leave school, or are enrolled less than half time.
+Those who are active duty in the military, check if you are eligible for a longer grace period.
+If you’re enrolled less than half time, check with your financial aid administrator about your grace period.
 At the end of your grace period, you must begin repaying your loan.
-You may be allowed up to 10 years to repay.
+You are allowed up to 10 years to pay off your loans.

 For a borrower whose loans are in repayment, the loan holder must grant a forbearance (temporary suspension of repayment) for the expected period of the borrower’s active duty status, beginning on the first day of active duty, not to exceed one year.
 Forbearance beyond the initial period will require supporting documentation and a written agreement by the borrower.